joakimk/docker_services/README.md

 ## Motivation

-We've been using tools like this at [dev.auctionet.com](http://dev.auctionet.com) with great success for more than a year.
+We've been using tools like this at [dev.auctionet.com](http://dev.auctionet.com) successfully for more than a year.
 It has enabled us to develop many small and big projects in a single vagrant VM.
 Even if vagrant is great for isolating projects, sometimes it's a bit heavyweight.

 I've tried to release this as part of a [bigger project](https://github.com/joakimk/devbox-tools) before, but have realised that it has value as a stand alone tool.